Black Spiny Brittle Star, Ophiocoma aethiops

 Phylogeny: The Black Spiny Brittle Star, Ophiocoma aethiops (Lütken, 1859), is a member of the Ophiocomidae Family of Brittle Stars, that has two subfamilies, Ophiocominae and Ophiopsilinae that have four genera and one hundred twenty-seven species and one genera with thirty species, respectfully.
 The Ophiocoma Genus has seventy-seven known species.
 The Black Spiny Brittle Star is also known as the Giant Black Brittle Star and in Mexico as Estrella Bailarina.

-Habitat & Distribution: The Black Spiny Brittle Star is common on rocky shores, under rocks in sand, or muddy areas of the lower and intertidal zones at depths up to 30 m (100 feet).
+Habitat and Distribution: The Black Spiny Brittle Star is common on rocky shores, under rocks in sand, or muddy areas of the lower and intertidal zones at depths up to 30 m (100 feet).
 They are found throughout the Sea of Cortez, along the west coast of Baja California Sur, and along the coast of the mainland south to Guatemala and are exceedingly abundant in some locations.
 They are scavengers and opportunistic feeders.

 Reproduction: The reproduction of the Black Spiny Brittle Star is gonochoric and they are not sexually dimorphic.
 They are known to brood their juveniles within their respiratory structures.